Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

 Participating Merchant means a merchant that allows customers to complete Transactions using a Wallet;

-Transaction means any credit or debit transaction made using a Wallet, including any transactions by any CIBC credit card authorized user;
+Transaction means any credit, debit or prepaid transaction made using a Wallet, including any transactions by any CIBC credit card authorized user;

 User ID means any and all information related to successfully logging into a Wallet;